What does a screenwriter do?

 Lesson 20: Your Career as a Writer

 You can become a professional writer.
 If you have followed the steps in this course and created a killer script, that’s your ticket to having a career in this field.
-Remember to always go back to the screenplays that worked.
-You need to have something to model your technique and style off of.
+Remember always to go back to the screenplays that worked.
+You need to have something after which to model your technique and style.
 Imagine learning to sing without hearing any other music.
 Reading screenplays is the most important aspect of this course.
 If you want to become a better writer, become a better reader.
 If you want to have a career in the future as a writer, start reading.